wavefrontHQ/docs/pages/doc/query_language_point_tags.md

 ### Enclose Point Tag Values in Double Quotes

 Double quotes are required if the point tag value includes certian characters such as spaces, but are recommended in all cases.
 For example, use `"my test"` instead of `my test`.

+### Don't Use More Than 20 Point Tag Keys

+Each point tag key (e.g. `env` or `az`) can be associated with a high number of values, but you can't have more than 20.
+You'll find that working with your data shape to fall inside this limit has the side benefit of making it much easier to understand what you see.

 ### Watch the Number of Time Series